 While BEST is actively expanding its fleet using the wet lease model, it can’t be looking at only running routes within the first fare stage.
-Along with the mini-buses, it has procured of AC midi-buses as well, again on wet lease.
+Along with the mini-buses, it has procured two fleets of AC midi-buses as well, again on wet lease.

 The first lot is comprised of electric buses manufactured by BYD-Olectra that operates out of the Dharavi-Kalakilla depots where the Tata Starbus Diesel-Electric Hybrid fleet is also based and is used on routes in the east of the city.

 The second lot consists of Tata Marcopolo buses powered by compressed natural gas (CNG) that are operational in SoBo.
-While the Olectra fleet operates with a conductor, and thus on long routes going as far 20 km, the latter, however, operates on smaller routes on the conductor-less model, one which has been with on non-AC midi-buses with a few stops as well.
+While the Olectra fleet operates with a conductor, and thus on long routes going as far 20 km, the latter, however, operates on smaller routes on the conductor-less model, one which has been experimented with on non-AC midi-buses with a few stops as well.

 A basic understanding of the passengers would show that bus users never fully migrated to the Metro, and it was mostly share-auto and regular auto users who did.

 The few bus users who did migrate to the Metro are slowly coming back to board the red bus, albeit this time the AC ones.

 The current non-stop or limited stop system takes out a chunk of passengers from the overall route.
 Most AC routes are shortened versions of their non-AC counterparts to fit into the 5 km distance limit.

 With these mini and midi-buses taking off those passengers, it leaves the regular buses emptier for the crowd that either wants to get off mid-way or go further.